Post: Understanding Your Nervous System: Let’s Learn the Basics

 The spinal cord, extending approximately 18 inches in length and half an inch in thickness, is a vital part of the central nervous system.
 It serves as the main pathway for transmitting information between your brain and the rest of your body.

 Spinal cord schematic diagram with all sections - cervical spine, thoracic spine, lumber spine, sacrum, coccyx.
 And diagram of vertebra.
+Calming effects of chiropractic on your nervous system.

 The spinal cord is divided into three sections: